Scapular of the Seven Sorrows of Mary

-The Scapular of the Seven Sorrows of Mary (also called Scapular of the Seven Dolours of Mary) is a Roman Catholic devotional scapular that dates back to the thirteenth century.
+The Scapular of the Seven Sorrows of Mary (also called Scapular of the Seven Dolours of Mary) is a Catholic devotional scapular that dates back to the thirteenth century.
 It is worn by members of the Confraternity of the Seven Dolours of Mary, associated with the Servite Order.

 Background

 In 1255 Pope Alexander IV sanctioned the Servite Order and that order gained a significant number of followers devoted to the Seven Sorrows of Mary.
 They became the Confraternity of the Seven Dolours of Mary, affiliated with the Servites.
 Members of this Confraternity later wore a scapular habit which had to be of black cloth, like the habit of the order.

 In 1611, the Servite order's confraternity and the Black Scapular of the Seven Dolours of Mary received indulgences from Pope Paul V.

 Nothing is prescribed concerning this scapular, but usually the front has an image of Our Lady of Sorrows.
 This scapular must be worn constantly, if one wishes to gain the indulgences of the confraternity approved by the Congregation for Indulgences in 1888.
 Priests may obtain from the General of the Servites the faculty to receive the faithful into the confraternity and to bless and invest with the scapular.